chrisdobbins/linkedin-reach/README.md

 Basic options:
 * `-h`, `--help`: Brings up this message
 * `-guesses`, `--guesses`: Configures the maximum allowed number of guesses.
-Default is 6
+Default is 6.
+* `-serve`, `--serve`: Starts web app instead of terminal app.
+Default port is 8080, but can be changed by setting the `PORT` environment variable.